wcchin/geo-stat-vis/src/content/chapter_6/sec_06-05-Gearys-C-and-Local-C.md

     - the same null hypothesis: spatial randomness
     - what should be the 'alternative'?

-- Moran's I and its local variant: Detect similar values based on their .red[deviation from the mean value].
+- Moran's I and its local variant: Detect similar values based on their **deviation from the mean value**.
     - Moran's I is more sensitive to global patterns of spatial autocorrelation and overall trends in the data.

-- Geary's C and its local variant: Detect similar values based on the .red[absolute differences between pairs of values].
+- Geary's C and its local variant: Detect similar values based on the **absolute differences between pairs of values**.
     - Geary's C is more sensitive to local patterns of spatial autocorrelation and smaller-scale variations in the data.

-]]